BesrourMS/dimension/README.md

 ## Installation

-Download the dimension folder, extract it to the themes folder of your Pico installation, and change the following setting within your config.php:
+Download the dimension folder and extract it to the themes folder of your Pico installation.

+Update Pico CMS configuration to use dimension theme:

+* Pico CMS < 2.0

+    Change the following setting within your config.php:

     `$config['theme'] = 'dimension';`

+* Pico CMS >= 2.0

+     Add to config/config.yml

+    `theme: dimension`

+    (If the file does not excist, create it.
+For more info see config/config.yml.template)

 For the front page download our `index.md`, upload it in the content folder and make your changes.